CrateTools/Crate/README.md

 New studio professional tools, Curators vs Visitors access, user read and write privileges, user interface privileges according to role.

 Library objects vs storage tiers it allows to have the thumbnails and animated previews on a separate cache.
-You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disk.
+You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disks.

 We´re are working to build a first long term solid foundation and allow users to iterate their versions easily.